 Want to know a secret?
-You don’t have to be a professional to create good images.
-That also applies to salon photography.
+You don’t have to be a professional to create good photos.
+This also applies to salon photography.

-Here is why you should consider investing time in learning how to take the perfect before and after photos of your work:
+Should you consider investing time in learning how to take the perfect before and after photos?
+The answer is YES.

-- One is to keep track of your progress and build a portfolio.
-A great way to stand out in the big pool of other salon professionals is to emphasise on your hair visuals.
+One is to keep track of your progress and build a portfolio.
+A great way to stand out in the big pool of hair salon professionals is to emphasise on your hair visuals.
 People associate good quality images with professionalism, devotion and creativity.

 The must-haves of before and after photos